jackiehjm/stx-docs/doc/source/releasenotes/r5_release.rst

   certificates.
 This feature adds support for automatically renewing the certificates associated with these ``admin`` endpoints.

-  Guide:  :doc:`Certificate Management for Admin REST API Endpoints
+  Guide:  :ref:`Certificate Management for Admin REST API Endpoints
-  </dist_cloud/certificate-management-for-admin-rest-api-endpoints>`
+  <certificate-management-for-admin-rest-api-endpoints>`

 * Vault integration for secret management support